binderiya-bya/binderiyabyambasuren/content/authors/admin/_index.md

 title: Binderiya Byambasuren
 ---

 I am a PhD Candidate in Economics at [American University](https://www.american.edu/).
-I am an applied economist with a focus on the care economy and inequality.
-My research areas include labor, demography, household behavior and gender roles.
+I am an applied microeconomist with a focus on labor economics and household behavior.
+My research areas include care work, aging, social norms and inequality of gender, race and ethnicity.

-You can find my [CV](https://binderiyabyambasuren.com/uploads/CV.pdf) and [Job Market Paper](https://binderiyabyambasuren.com/uploads/JMP.pdf).

 E-mail: bb3174a@american.edu